Absence of positive eigenvalues of magnetic Schr\"odinger operators: Magnetic Schr odinger operators and the Poincar e gauge

-These above assumptions are all we need to prove a quadratic form version of the virial theorem, which allows us to treat rather singular magnetic fields and potentials $V$ and to avoid having explicit conditions on the magnetic vector potential $A$ which are not gauge invariant.
+The above assumptions are all we need to prove a quadratic form version of the virial theorem, see Theorem \ref{thm:ABmagnetic-virial}.
+In particular, $\widetilde{B}_w^2$ and the virial $x\cdot\nabla V$ do not have to be form small but only form bounded w.r.t\ $(P-A)^2$, for the virial theorem to hold.